AlvarMarkhester/AlvarMarkhester/README.md

 ### Hello 👋 I'm Alvar
 - ⚡ Self taught fullstack developer working with Typescript.
-- 🔭 Currently working at <a href="https://www.kommunresurs.se/">Kommunresurs</a> developing accounting and internal control applications designed for businesses/counties/banks.
+- 🔭 Currently working at <a href="https://www.kommunresurs.se/">Kommunresurs</a> developing accounting and internal control applications designed for businesses, counties & banks.
-- 🌱 I'm on my freetime mostly experimenting with new tech and focusing on mastering the never ending space of Algorithms, Rust and Go.
+- 🌱 I'm on my freetime mostly experimenting with new tech and focusing on mastering the never ending space of algorithms, rust & go.

 <h2>Tech I'm passionate about</h2>